TianyuanCai/ml-notes/_index.md

 draft: true
 ---

-# Machine Learning Study Notes
+# Machine Learning Cheat Sheet

-I am sharing my machine learning notes here to continue documenting my learning and collaborate with other on the same path.
-Feel free to contribute using the _edit_ link at the bottom of each page.
-All mistakes are my own.
+In an effort to not to search the same thing twice, I tried to jot down my learning and file them to the right folder whenever I have a question about machine learning.
+The result is this cheatsheet.